You Oughta Know by Now - Things Every Inventor of Devices Should Know

 Thermo - The Carnot Limit and More

-Any heat engine (like an internal combustion engine, external combustion engine like a Stirling engine) runs up against a limit on its efficiency called the Carnot limit.
+Any heat engine (including internal combustion engines, external combustion engines like a Stirling engine, and other devices running on expansion of a heated fluid or gas) runs up against a limit on its efficiency called the Carnot limit.

 where T1 is the high temperature (e.g. the temperature of combustion), and T2 is the exhaust temperature (e.g. room temperature or the exhaust gas temperature), both measured in degrees above absolute zero (aka Kelvin) .The graph below shows the maximum efficiency for an exhaust of 20C for different working temperature differences.